codefresh-contrib/helm-gitops-example/README.md

 "argo" has been added to your repositories

-`helm install my-release argo/argo-cd --namespace foo`
+`helm install my-release argo/argo-cd --namespace default`

 Confirm the new release "my-release" has been created.
 This is done by executing helm list (or helm ls) function which will show you a list of all deployed releases: